sourcegraph/about/handbook/engineering/web/index.md

 1. [Frontend platform](frontend-platform/index.md): the maintenance and expansion of the Sourcegraph web application.
 We also define and maintain the standards and tooling for how we do web development at Sourcegraph.
 2. [Extensibility](extensibility/index.md): our code host and third-party integrations (including our browser extension) and our [Sourcegraph extensions](https://docs.sourcegraph.com/extensions).
 3. [Code insights](code-insights/index.md): empowering data-driven decisions in engineering organizations.
-4. [Package docs](package-docs/index.md): making Sourcegraph the standard developer reference and code search for the open-source universe.
+4. [API docs](api-docs/index.md): making Sourcegraph the standard developer reference and code search for the open-source universe.

 <div style="clear: both"/>